mdewhirst/sweat-equity/README.md

 May 2012

-PS: The .txt files are minimally marked-up in Markdown and you should have no difficulty seeing through that.
+PS: In the Code tab (above) the .txt files are minimally marked-up in Markdown and you should have no difficulty seeing through that.
 The equity_agreement.odt is in open document format (written using OpenOffice.org) and also exported as a .pdf file.
 I believe MS Office can read .odt files.

 md